Miracle Beach Provincial Park – Comox Valley, BC

 Day 2 – We drove to end of Strathcona Park to complete Baby Bedwell Hike.
 It was a 2-hour drive, partly on gravel road, and then a 3-hour hike – in and out.
 It is a challenging hike but worth it.
 The views were amazing and other than the torrential downpour on the way home, it was a great day.

-Day 3 – We were to drive to Port McNeil but first we wanted to get in some beach time.
-It was low tide so we moved the RV to the day use parking lot and headed out to explore the beach.
+Day 3 – Later in the day we planned to drive to Port McNeil but first we wanted to get in some beach time.
+We moved the RV to the day use parking and headed out to explore the beach.
 It was low tide so we were able to walk for miles.
 The beach-combing was fantastic with sand dollars, crab and several other creatures waiting to be observed.
 Here we saw a humpback whale right off the shore and a cruise ship leaving for Alaska.
 It was a great way to end our journey in the area.